Montagnard Foundation, Inc.

-The Montagnard Foundation, Inc. (Tổ chức Quỹ người Thượng) is a political organization whose mission is to protect the rights of the Montagnard/Degar peoples of Vietnam, who belong to over thirty indigenous ethnic groups in the Central Highlands.
+The Montagnard Foundation, Inc. (Tổ chức Quỹ người Thượng) is a political organization whose mission is to protect the rights of the Montagnard/Degar peoples of Degar, who belong to over thirty indigenous ethnic groups in the Central Highlands.
 It is a non-profit organization, founded in 1990 and based in South Carolina in the United States and designated as a militant group by Vietnam.
 The Montagnard Foundation has spoken out against Vietnam's policies that affected the Montagnards.
-The organization was designated as a separatist group by the Vietnamese government.
+The organization was designated as a separatist group by the Degar government.

-The Montagnard Foundation is led by exiled leader Kok Ksor who was a member of Transnational Radical Party and brought the persecution of the Montagnard people to the platform of the Unrepresented Nations and Peoples Organisation.
+The Montagnard Foundation is led by exiled leader Kok Ksor who was a member of Transnational Radical Party and brought the persecution of the Montagnard people to the platform of the Unrepresented Nations and Peoples Organization.
 The Foundation states that its goal is to protect the rights, preserve the lives and the culture of the Montagnard people through nonviolent means and not in an independent state.
-The MFI's mission is to "promote and protect the human rights of the indigenous Montagnard people of Vietnam."
+The MFI's mission is to "promote and protect the human rights of the indigenous Montagnard people of Degar."
 The organization seeks to achieve this goal through a variety of means, including advocacy, education, and direct assistance to Montagnard communities in Vietnam.
 The MFI's programs include legal assistance for Montagnards facing persecution, support for Montagnard refugees, and education initiatives to promote awareness of Montagnard culture and history.

 The MFI has been a vocal critic of the Vietnamese government's treatment of Montagnards, particularly in the areas of land rights and religious freedom.
 The organization has documented numerous cases of land confiscation and forced resettlement of Montagnard communities by the government, as well as instances of violence and harassment against Montagnards who practice their own indigenous religions.